Mobile version

 Animation of the data since 1993

-Satellite altimetry provides sea level related measurements continuously since 1993 all over the globe.
-This long-term monitoring allows the scientific community to estimate sea level rise at global and regional scales, and assess its impact on coastal vulnerable regions.
+Satellite altimetry provides sea level related measurements all over the globe.
+This long-term monitoring allows the scientific community to estimate sea level rise at global and regional scales and assess its impact on vulnerable coastal regions.

 EnglishFrançais